The First Day You Quit Smoking, Vaping or Chewing

 If the thoughts don't leave right away, get up and do something.
 Just stay active.
 Drink tons of water and keep it up all day long.
 Take a walk.
 Stay on the move.

 As you head into the day, remember that life's not going to be different just because you're tobacco-free.
 Your first day of quitting will bring with it the same surprises and unexpected events like any other day.
 The bus might not come.
 Or the boss might be mad.
 But what you'll discover is that tobacco never got rid of any of these stresses anyway.
 Not once.
 Not ever.
 Tobacco never made the next bus come sooner.

-Once you get some quit time under your belt, you'll begin to realize that, yeah, you missed the bus, and your boss is a jerk and... life goes on.
-And you'll do it all without tobacco.
+Once you get some tobacco-free time under your belt, you'll begin to realize that, yeah, you missed the bus, and work might be stressful and... life goes on.
+And you'll do it all without smoking, vaping, dipping, or chewing.

 Remember all the things we’ve talked about to resist your craving: